 Membership of Garden Club of Celebration is open to all past and present residents of Celebration.
-We have a membership of over one hundred members, men and women, who share an interest in various aspects of gardening
+We have a membership of over one hundred members, both men and women, all of whom share an interest in various aspects of gardening

 Our gallery shows pictures of our meetings.